-Offered at Federal Way and Thomas Jefferson high schools and the Career Academy at Truman, ProStart prepares 11th and 12th-grade students for careers in the restaurant and food service industry.
+Offered at Thomas Jefferson high school, ProStart prepares 11th and 12th-grade students for careers in the restaurant and food service industry.
 Students gain valuable restaurant and food service skills through academic and workplace experiences.
 Topics range from preparing and serving safe food, foodservice equipment and nutrition to working with people, business math, and controlling costs.
 Students will participate in the operation of a foodservice business and will complete a job shadow in a local food business.
 Passing the ProStart Final Exam at the end of the 2-year program results in achievement of an industry-recognized certificate.

 Decatur High School’s sports medicine program is modeled on a nationally-recognized program.
 It provides excellent preparation for students interested in the field of sports medicine and athletic training.

-Offered at Federal Way High School beginning in 2011, the district’s Teacher Academy aims to encourage and support students who reflect a diverse population as they pursue careers in education.
+Offered at Federal Way, Todd Beamer, and Decatur, the district’s Teacher Academy aims to encourage students to pursue careers in education.
 Students in 11th and 12th grades participate in a yearlong course that includes an internship at a local elementary school with a mentor teacher and development of a professional portfolio.
 Participants will learn about current issues in education, as well as how to plan lessons, deliver high-quality instruction and effectively manage a classroom.
 Students are encouraged to take the course for two years, with the second year largely based on gaining internship experience.
 An articulation agreement is in place for this course, which allows students to earn tech-prep college credit.
 Completion of the portfolio may help earn students admission into a university college of education.